ga-wdi-boston/wdi_3_rails_assessment_week_2_revised/README.md

 rails g model BunnyApp name color age:integer

+# Also acceptable:
+  rails g migration CreateBunnies name color age:integer touch app/models/bunny.rb

-### Question 3
+### Question 3 X

 What does the command in Question 2 do, exactly?
 What files are created, where are they located, and what does the database look like at this time?
 Explain.

+#The command creates a new migration file and a model file.

 The command creates a new rails template inside the directory I ran the command in.
-The database is nonexistant at this stage.
+The database is nonexistant at this stage#(because the migration has not yet been run).

-### Question 4
+### Question 4 X

 I want to create a database and make it reflect the new model I created in Question 2.
 What command(s) should I type in the terminal?

 rake db:create bunny
 rake db:migrate

+#rake db:create

+#Also acceptable:

+rake db:migrate

+#Also acceptable
+rake db:setup

-### Question 5
+### Question 5 X

 I want to look at the actual database that has been created.
 What command should I type in the terminal?

 rails db
 \c
-\d bunny
+\d bunny #no bunny needed

 ### Question 6